cpchalk/gpcheckx/README.md

 The gpcheckx operation can be divided into three parts:-

-building word acceptor
+building a word acceptor

-scanning list of lhs words for new word differences
+scanning lists of lhs words for new word differences

 building 'triples' fsa recognising fellow travelling lhs=rhs equations

-There is no means to reduce the time and memory reqirements to build a word acceptor.
-The only solution to not being able to build a word acceptor from a given diff2 file is to either have more patience or use a computer with more memory.
+There is currently no ability to reduce the time and memory reqirements to build a word acceptor.
+The only solution to this is to either have more patience or use a computer with more memory.

 The -to S option stops the scanning process after S seconds.
 In addition, a SINGLE Control & C from the keypad will also cause the scanning process to stop.

-For a given N, the '-m -s N' options does the 'triple building' part with smallest memory requirement.
-The smaller N, the smaller the processing time and memory requirements.
+For a given N, the '-m -s N' option does the 'triple building' part with the smallest memory requirement.
+The smaller N is, the smaller the processing time and memory requirements will be.
 But if N is too small then no new word differences will be found.

 The options '-p -s N' require more time and memory.